-Arti cle I. Name .
-3
+Arti cle I. Name 3

 Arti cle II.
-Objectives .
-3
+Objectives 3

 Arti cle III.
-Membership .
-3
+Membership 3

-Section 1- -Full Membership .
-3
+Section 1-1 Full Membership 3

-Section 2- -Affiliate Membership .
-4
+Section 2-A Affiliate Membership 4

-Section 3- -Alumni Membership .
-5
+Section 3-A Alumni Membership 5

-Section 4- -Resignation .
-5
+Section 4-I Resignation 5

 Arti cle IV.
-Chapters .
-5
+Chapters 5

-Section 1- -Petitioning for a New Chapter .
-5
+Section 1- Petitioning for a New Chapter 5

-Section 2- -Ratification of Charter .
-7
+Section 2-1 Ratification of Charter 7

-Section 3- -Suspension and Expulsion of Chapter Members .
-7
+Section 3- Suspension and Expulsion of Chapter Members 7

-Arti cle V. Suspension or Revocation of a Chapter .
-7
+Arti cle V. Suspension or Revocation of a Chapter 7

-Section 1- Revocation of a Charter by the National Office .
-7
+Section 1- Revocation of a Charter by the National Office 7

-Section 2- -Revocation of a Charter by an Individual .
-7
+Section 2- Revocation of a Charter by an Individual 7

-Section 3- -Petitioning for a New Charter After Revocation .
-7
+Section 3- Petitioning for a New Charter After Revocation 7

-Section 4 -Procedure for Revocation of Chapters with Fewer Than Five Members .
-7
+Section 4 Procedure for Revocation of Chapters with Fewer Than Five Members 7

 Arti cle VI.
-Withdrawal of a Chapter .
-8
+Withdrawal of a Chapter 8

-Section 1- -Withdrawal by a Medical Chapter from the National Association .
-8
+Section 1- Withdrawal by a Medical Chapter from the National Association 8

-Section 2- -Withdrawal by a Premedical Chapter from the National Association .
-8
+Section 2- Withdrawal by a Premedical Chapter from the National Association 8

-Section 3- -Petitioning for a New Charter after Withdrawal .
-8
+Section 3-I Petitioning for a New Charter after Withdrawal 8

 Arti cle VII.
-Leadership and Structure .
-8
+Leadership and Structure 8

-Section 1- -Qualifications of the Officers and Trustees .
-8
+Section 1- Qualifications of the Officers and Trustees 8

-Section 2- -Term of Office .
-8
+Section 2- Term of Office 8

-Section 3- -Training of the Officers .
-9
+Section 3-7 Training of the Officers 9

-Section 1 Dismissal of the Officers a
+Section 4-1 Dismissal of the Officers 9

 Section 5-Rules of Succession 9

-Section 6-Duties of the Officers 10
+Section 6-Duties of the Officers .
+10

-Section 7-The Regional Trustees 10
+Section 7-The Regional Trustees .
+11

-Section 8-The Associate Regional Trustees 11
+Section 8-Regional Programming Coordinators 11

-Section 9-The At-Large Trustees 11
+Section 9-The At-Large Trustees .
+12

-Section 10-The Resident Trustees 12
+Section 10-The Resident Trustees .
+12

-Section 11-The Premedical Trustee and Associate Premedical Trustees 12
+Section 11-The Premedical Trustee-at-Large and Premedical Regional Directors .
+13

-Section 12-The Premedical Representative 13
+Section 12-The Premedical Representative .
+14

-Section 13-The International Trustee and Associate International Trustee 13
+Section 13-The International Trustee and Associate International Trustee .
+14

-Section 14-The Board of Trustees 13
+Section 14-The Board of Trustees .
+14

-Section 15-The Executive Committee 14
+Section 15-The Executive Committee .
+15

-Section 16-Action Committees 15
+Section 16-Action Committees .
+16

-Section 17-Action Committee Trustee 15
+Section 17-Action Committee Trustee .
+16

-Section 18-Executive Board of the Action Committees 16
+Section 18-Executive Board of the Action Committees .
+17

-Section 19-The Executive Director 16
+Section 19-The Executive Director/Chief Executive Officer .
+17

-Section 20-The Legislative Affairs Director 16
+Section 20-Student Office Staff .
+17

-Section 21-Director of Student Programming 17
+Section 21-Issue Response Groups .
+21

-Section 22-Jack Rutledge Fellowship 18
+Arti cle VIII.
+Elections of the Officers and Trustees .
+21

-Section 23-Issue Response Groups 19
+Section 1-President-Elect, Vice President, Treasurer, At-Large Trustee, Action Committee Trustee 21

-Article VIII.
-Elections of the Officers and Trustees 19
+Section 2-Election Procedures 22

-Section 1-President-Elect, Vice President, Treasurer, At-Large Trustee, Action Committee Trustee 19
+Section 3-Regional Trustees 22

-Section 2-Election Procedures 19
+Section 4-The Premedical Trustee-at-Large and Premedical Regional Directors 23

-Section 3-Regional Trustees 20
+Section 5-Premedical Representatives for the Action Committees and Interest Groups 23

-Section 4-Premedical Trustee and Associate Premedical Trustees 20
+Section 6-International Trustee and Associate International Trustee 23

-Section 5-Premedical Representative for the Action Committees and Interest Groups 21
+Section 7-Resident Trustees 24

-Section 6-International Trustee and Associate International Trustee 21
+Section 8-National Leadership Code of Election Conduct 24

-Section 7-Resident Trustees 21
+Section 9-Code of Election Conduct 24

-Section 8-National Leadership Code of Election Conduct 21
+Section 10-Selection of Action Committee Chairs and Committee Coordinators 24